Knightwalker/react-course/020.Redux/lab.md

 You now understand the very basics of Redux.

 **Section Summary**
+Recap on what we learned
+- Theory: Redux, state management
+- Redux API: `createStore()`
+- The returned store object: `getState()`, `dispatch(action)`, `subscribe(listener)`, `unsubscribe()`

 Recap on rules:
+- Actions must contain a `type` property of data type `string`.
+Otherwise some Redux functionality and plugins, like time trave debugging, might break.
 - Reducers must always return the state, even if you didn't change it, and even if it's just `null`.
-You may not return `undefined`.
+You can't return `undefined`.

 Recap on conventions:
 - Actions should report a "thing that happened", so `type` keys should be in "past tense".
-For action `type` values, we use **SCREAMING_SNAKE_CASE**.
-Actions could contain data and the good practice is to pass the data as a `payload` property.
+For action `type` values, we use **SCREAMING_SNAKE_CASE**, since they are supposed to be a const.
+Optionally actions could contain data and the good practice is to pass the data in the `payload` property.

 Rules are mandatory, but following conventions will make it easier for other folks who are familiar with Redux to make sense of your code.